19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 [20/2010 wef 01/01/2011]

+[Act 52 of 2018 wef 01/01/2019]

+[Act 52 of 2018 wef 01/01/2019]

-(2) Notwithstanding sections 11, 11A and 11B, the Minister may by regulations —
+(2) Notwithstanding sections 11, 11A, 11B and 11C, the Minister may by regulations —

-(a) make provision with respect to the time at which (notwithstanding sections 11, 11A, 11B and 38(4)) a supply is to be treated as taking place in cases where —
+(a) make provision with respect to the time at which (notwithstanding sections 11, 11A, 11B, 11C and 38(4)) a supply is to be treated as taking place in cases where —

 (i) it is a supply of goods or services for a consideration the whole or part of which is determined or payable periodically, or from time to time, or at the end of any period;